Joonas Donskoi: Oulun Kärpät (2007–2015)

-Before the 2010 NHL entry draft, the NHL's scouting team rated Donskoi as the 14th most promising European forward.
-At the draft, the Florida Panthers would select him in the fourth round (99th overall).
-Meanwhile, in the 2010 KHL Junior Draft, Avangard Omsk would draft Donskoi in the first round (13th overall).
+Before the 2010 NHL entry draft, the NHL Central Scouting Bureau rated Donskoi as the 14th highest European forward.
+At the draft, the Florida Panthers selected him in the fourth round, 99th overall.
+Meanwhile, in the 2010 KHL Junior Draft, the Russian team Avangard Omsk drafted Donskoi 13th overall.

-In his actual Liiga rookie season, 2010–11, Donskoi finished fourth in points for Liiga rookies after Jokerit's Teemu Pulkkinen and Antti Kerälä and Porin Ässät's Joel Armia.
+In his first full Liiga season, 2010–11, Donskoi finished fourth in points by Liiga rookies, after Jokerit's Teemu Pulkkinen and Antti Kerälä and Porin Ässät's Joel Armia.
 In January 2011, Donskoi signed a two-year contract extension with Kärpät.

 The 2011–12 season was more difficult for Donskoi than the previous one, as he would suffer from the so-called "curse of the second season."
 Early in the season, Donskoi suffered from illness, so he would only manage ten points in the first 29 games.
 In February 2012, he used the option in his contract and signed a one-year contract extension with the team.
 Over the season, he would score a total of 25 points in 52 games.
 During the playoffs, Donskoi was one of the best from the Kärpät, as he would record three goals and three assists in six games.

-Donskoi's 2012–13 season was worse than expected.
+Donskoi's 2012–13 season went worse than expected.
 In October, he injured his wrist and was sidelined for a month.
-Donskoi's playing level would remain low and his NHL contract also would expire during the season.
-In December 2012, Donskoi would sign a contract extension with Kärpät until the spring of 2015.
+Donskoi's playing level would remain low, and his NHL contract also expired during the season.
+In December 2012, Donskoi signed a contract extension with Kärpät until the spring of 2015.

 During the 2013–14 season, Donskoi did better than the previous season in terms of scoring.
-He would be Kärpät's third best scorer with 11 goals and 37 points.
-Especially during the fall, Donskoi would excel in the shootout.
-In February 2014, Donskoi would sign a two-year contract extension with Kärpät.
-Kärpät would go on to win the gold medal in the playoffs.
+He was Kärpät's third best scorer, notching 11 goals and 37 points.
+In February 2014, Donskoi signed a two-year contract extension with Kärpät.
+That season, Kärpät went on to win the gold medal in the playoffs.

-For the 2014–15 season, Donskoi would set his single-season Liiga points record with 19 goals and 49 points, with which would make him Kärpät's best point collector and goal scorer.
-Donskoi shared fourth place in the entire Liiga's points standings with Tappara's Olli Palola.
-He led the playoff's plus-minus (+/-) standings with a rating of +15 and ranked second in the points standings with 22, ahead of line mate Joonas Kemppainen.
-Kärpät would win the Finnish championship again and Donskoi was awarded the Jari Kurri Trophy for the being the playoff's most valuable player (MVP).
-Donskoi was also selected for one of the Liiga's All-Star teams.
+For the 2014–15 season, Donskoi set his single-season Liiga points record with 19 goals and 49 points, making him Kärpät's best point and goal scorer.
+Donskoi shared fourth place in the Liiga's points standings with Tappara's Olli Palola.
+He led the playoff's plus-minus (+/-) rankings with a rating of +15 and ranked second in the points rankings with a +22 rating, ahead of his linemate Joonas Kemppainen.
+That season, Kärpät won the Finnish championship again and Donskoi was awarded the Jari Kurri Trophy for the being the playoff's most valuable player.
+Donskoi was also selected for the Liiga's All Star Team.